-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Blue Shield Promise AdvantageOptimum Plan members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

+Section 2.1 What are the drug payment stages for Blue Shield 65 Plus Plan 2 members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Blue Shield Promise AdvantageOptimum Plan.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Blue Shield 65 Plus Plan 2.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.

-Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage During this stage you pay the full cost of your Tier 3: Preferred Brand drugs, Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier Drugs.
-You stay in this stage until you have paid \$200 for your Tier 3: Preferred Brand Drugs, Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier Drugs (\$200 is the amount of your Tier 3: Preferred Brand Drugs, Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier Drugs deductible).
-(Details are in Section 4 of this chapter.)
-During this stage, the plan pays its share of the cost of your Tier 1: Preferred Generic Drugs and Tier 2: Generic Drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your Tier 3: Preferred Brand Drugs, Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier Drugs deductible, the plan pays its share of the costs of your Tier 3: Preferred Brand Drugs, Tier 4: Non-Preferred Brand Drugs, Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier 3: Preferred Brand Drugs, Tier 4: Non-Preferred Drugs, and Tier 5: Specialty Tier Drugs and you pay your share.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,020.
+Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+You begin in this stage when you fill your first prescription of the year.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
 For Tier 1: Preferred Generic Drugs and Tier 2: Generic Drugs, you pay the same costs listed in the Initial Coverage Stage.
 For all other tiers, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,350.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2020).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")